Kelsey Harrison: Awards and recognition

 Royal College Of Obstetricians and Gynaecologists London Distinguished Service Medal for "outstanding services to obstetrics and gynaecology.

 Personal interests

 On retirement from the Nigerian university system in 1998, he moved to Finland where he lives with his wife, Irma Seppanen, herself a retired public health chief matron.
 His son, his daughter, and two young adult granddaughters, live in United Kingdom.

-Good at games, drama and music (piano) at college Kelsey Harrison also led the college choir.
+Good at games, drama and music (piano) at college, Harrison also led the college choir.
 He regularly played cricket to a high standard in Ibadan and London and subsequently for Nigeria in the 1950s and 60s as opening batsman and wicket keeper.
 His current interests include gardening, music appreciation, and reading.